creotiv/MiBand2/README.md

 ```sh
 sudo hciconfig hci0 reset
 ```
-Also there is cool JS library that made Volodymyr Shymansky https://github.com/vshymanskyy/miband-js partly based on this work.
+Also there is cool JS library that made Volodymyr Shymansky https://github.com/vshymanskyy/miband-js

 # Donate
 If you like what im doing, you can send me some money for pepsi(i dont drink alcohol). https://www.paypal.me/creotiv